krateng/ck2suite/README.md

 			}
 		}
 	}

+You may also use yaml to define various things, though this is hightly experimental.
+'Keys' that appear multiple times must be specified as a list instead:

+	events:
+	   namespace: mymod
+	   character_event:
+	   - id: mymod.1
+	     is_triggered_only: yes
+	     option:
+	     - name: mymod.eventoption.1
+	       add_trait: patient
+	       remove_trait:
+	       - cynical
+	       - arbitrary
+	on_actions:
+	   on_crusade_preparation_starts:
+	      events:
+	      - mymod.1

 Specify your mod metadata (name, picture, esc.) in `modinfo.yml` in the root of your folder directory.
 Then simply call the command `suvorov build (modfoldername)` to prepare the mod so that CK2 can read it.
-Call `suvorov` without any arguments to build all your mods.
+Call `suvorov build` without any arguments to build all your mods.